 BPMN Inclusive Gateway

-The BPMN Inclusive Gateway article provides a detailed explanation of the inclusive gateway element, including the BPMN notation, an example diagram and guidelines.
+The BPMN Inclusive Gateway article provides a detailed explanation of the Inclusive Gateway BPMN element, including the definition, notation, rules, guidelines and examples.

 What is an Inclusive Gateway?